 For detailed information on Argentina please consult the excellent Wikipedia article of Argentina.

 Special note: I'd like to thank Miki Lafarga, Antonio Garcia and Fabricio Sallette from La Plata and Mauricio Martínez from Mar del Plata for their hospitality and friendship during my stay in Argentina.

 Hand of God and Goal of the Century

 Diego Maradona, one the best football/soccer players ever, made 2 memorable goals against rival England on June 22, 1986 in the quarter-finals of the FIFA World Cup at the Estadio Azteca in Mexico City in Mexico.
 The match included two of the most famous goals in football/soccer history, both scored by Diego Maradona.
 His first goal entered history as 'La Mano de Dios' (Hand of God) as Diego scored the goal with a little help of his hand (he later said it was a little with the head of Maradona and a little with 'the Hand of God').

 The second goal, voted in 2002 as Goal of the Century by FIFA.com voters, is without doubt the most spectacular goal ever made on a football/soccer field in a World Cup.

 England was/is not just a football/soccer rival.
 The year was 1986, the match took place only 4 years after the England/Argentina Falklands War of 1982.
 Watch the video below with original Spanish (Argentinean) commentary.

 Note: I am convinced that Diego Maradona is going to be dethroned as the greatest football/soccer player ever by the mesmerizing Argentinean player Lionel Messi.
-I myself try to watch every game Leo plays, both for his club FC Barcelona (Spain) and country (Argentina). it is difficult to put his performances into words, it is something you have to see.
+I myself try to watch every game Lionel plays, both for his club FC Barcelona (Spain) and country (Argentina).
+It is difficult to put his performances into words.
+It is something that you have to see.
 What a wonderful talent.

 Must See Places in Argentina